ems-project/EMSFormBundle/Resources/doc/fields.md

 ### Time <a name="time"/>
 A field to define a time with a text input with format HH:mm.

+### CompanyNumber <a name="companynumber"/>
+A text field designed ton combine with CompanyNumber validation.
+The frontend will automatically activate validation when both this field and it's validation are combined.

+### CompanyNumberMultiple <a name="companynumbermultiple"/>
+A textarea field designed ton combine with CompanyNumberMultiple validation.
+The frontend will automatically activate validation when both this field and it's validation are combined.

 ### Markup <a name="markup"/>
 This field is special, as it is not a real form field.
 The `Markup` field allows you to introduce text between fields in your form.